FlexMeasures/flexmeasures/documentation/concepts/flexibility.rst

 * between Aggregator and Prosumer, where the Aggregator sells the balancing power to a third party and shares the profits with the Prosumer according to some contracted method for profit sharing.
 In this case the stated costs and revenues for the Prosumer may be after deducting the Aggregator fee (which typically include price components per flex activation and price components per unit of time, but may include arbitrarily complex price components).

-* between ESCo and Prosumer, where the ESCo advises the Prosumer to optimise against e.g. dynamic prices.
+* between ESCo and Prosumer, where the ESCo advises the Prosumer to optimize against e.g. dynamic prices.
 Likewise, stated numbers may be after deducting the ESCo fee.

-FlexMeasures can take these intricacies into account if a custom optimisation algorithm is plugged in to model them.
+FlexMeasures can take these intricacies into account if a custom optimization algorithm is plugged in to model them.

 Alternatively, we can assume that all profit from activating flexibility goes to the Prosumer, or simply report the profits before sharing (and before deducting any service fees).